ASE G1 Maintenance & Lt. Repair Practice Test

 - D. A faulty wheel bearing.

 Answer A is wrong.
 When the tire is scalloped or cupped across the tread, it makes a growling sound that increases with vehicle speed.
-It is usually caused by bad shocks or out of balance tires.
+It is usually caused by bad shocks or out-of-balance tires.
 This vehicle has four new tires.

 Answer B is wrong.
 Typically, when a tire is feathered across its tread, the tie rods are loose, or the vehicle needs to be aligned.
 The ball studs get loose in their sockets, allowing the tires to toe in/out as the vehicle travels down the road.

 Answer D is correct.
-A bad wheel bearing results in a growl that increases with vehicle speed; it makes more noise while turning around a corner than a scalloped or cupped tire does.
+A bad wheel bearing results in a growl that increases with vehicle speed; it makes more noise while turning around a corner than a scalloped or cupped tire.
 If a sealed wheel bearing is noisy or defective, grasp the tire at the top and bottom and rock it back and forth.
 Looseness indicates a bad bearing.

 12. A vehicle pulls to the left only while braking.
 Which of the following is causing this pull?